Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Choosing an appropriate tracking system for construction equipment requires evaluating solutions against the specific operational requirements, fleet characteristics, and budget constraints each organization faces.
 Not all tracking technologies suit all applications equally, and understanding key differentiating factors helps equipment managers select systems that will deliver reliable long-term value rather than creating frustration and abandonment.

 Battery performance deserves primary consideration given its direct impact on system practicality.
 Tracking devices requiring weekly or even monthly charging create unsustainable maintenance burdens for most equipment operations, particularly those managing geographically distributed fleets or equipment that moves frequently between sites.
-Solutions offering 90-day battery life eliminate this friction point, making tracking system maintenance practical even for large fleets with limited dedicated support staff.
+Solutions offering up to 5-year battery life life eliminate this friction point, making tracking system maintenance practical even for large fleets with limited dedicated support staff.

 Coverage reliability in rural and remote areas matters greatly for construction applications.
 Equipment often operates at project sites far from urban cellular infrastructure, and tracking systems dependent on continuous connectivity will fail precisely where protection matters most.
 Passive tracking devices that collect location data during connectivity gaps and transmit when signal becomes available ensure complete location history without gaps during remote operation periods.